andrew867/LuxPower-Advanced/README.md

 https://github.com/guybw/LuxPython_DEV/blob/master/README_ADVANCED.md

 # BACKUPS
 The amount of times people (and me included) that HA has failed or corrupted is a concern.
 PLEASE - if you are running HA on a PI don't install this first, go and install a backup solution (you can backup to Google Drive or many other products) and when your HA dies, it's easy to replace.
 YOU HAVE BEEN WARNED!
 Even on a VM it can corrupt / fail!
-I HIGHLY recomend this https://github.com/sabeechen/hassio-google-drive-backup
+I HIGHLY recommend this https://github.com/sabeechen/hassio-google-drive-backup

 # Thanks!